whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-18-New-Subcription-Box-Wickbox-Candle-Coupon.md

 <br>

 <p>I LOVE LOVE LOVE candles.
-My husband thinks I have a hidden stash of them somewhere since I manage to have one appear here and there all the time, lol.
-I just might dear, I just might.</p>
+My husband thinks I have a hidden candle store somewhere in the house since I manage to have one appear here and there all the time, lol.</p>

-<p>So naturally I was super excited to hear about this subscription box especially since it's luxury candles, oh la la... oui oui silvouplait!</p>
+<p>So naturally I was super excited to hear about this subscription box especially since it's luxury candles, oh la la... oui oui s'il vous plaît!</p>

 <center><a href="http://www.wickbox.co" target="_blank">
 <img src="/images/Wickbox2.jpg" border="0" style="border:none;max-width:100%;" alt="Wickbox" />